-David B. Reuben, MD - Program Director
+David B. Reuben, MD - Program Director/Lead Physician

 Dr. Reuben is Director, Multicampus Program in Geriatrics Medicine and Gerontology and Chief, Division of Geriatrics at the University of California, Los Angeles (UCLA) Center for Health Sciences.
 He is the Archstone Foundation Chair and Professor at the David Geffen School of Medicine at UCLA and Director of the UCLA Claude D. Pepper Older Americans Independence Center and the UCLA Alzheimer's and Dementia Care program.

 He sustains professional interests in clinical care, education, research and administrative aspects of geriatrics, maintaining a clinical primary care practice of frail older persons and attending on inpatient and geriatric psychiatry units at UCLA.His bibliography includes more than 190 peer-reviewed publications in medical journals, 33 books and numerous chapters.
 He is lead author of the widely distributed book, Geriatrics at Your Fingertips.

 Dr. Reuben is a past President of the American Geriatrics Society and the Association of Directors of Geriatric Academic Programs.
 He served for 11 years on the Geriatrics Test Writing Committee for the American Board of Internal Medicine (ABIM) and for 8 years on the ABIM's Board of Directors, including as Chair from 2010-2011.

 Leslie Chang Evertson, DNP, RN, GNP-BC, Lead Dementia Care Specialist